Latch/openkit/documentation/user_kit.md

       * `buildingUuid`: Unique-identifier of the building where the door is located.
       * `accessibilityType`: Indicates whether its a communal (entrance, amenities, etc.) or private door (e.g. unit)
       * `isConnected`: Indicates connection status of the door.
 If internet or hub connected, field is set to `true`.
+      * `device`: Includes additional metadata about the physical lock device. **If null, it indicates the door is not yet activated.**
+        * `serialNumber`: Serial number of the device.
+        * `type`: Type of device.
+Possible values: 'M', 'R', 'R2', 'C', 'G'
+        * `battery`: Battery information with the following fields:
+          * `percentage`: Estimated percentage of battery left on the device.
+          * `lastUpdated`: Indicates the last time the battery percentage was updated.
 	* `nextPageToken`: Token to fetch the next page.
 Expected value is `null` when there is no next page.

 	In case of an error, the API will return the following error responses: